DevChagrins/GooseNest/FINDINGS.md

 * Additional Goose objects instantiated using the GameObject named "Goose" does not receive Input.
 	* They also start in the "ducking" animation.
 * UGG Uses the Rewired input library.
-This object is named "Rewired Input Manager"
+This object is named "Rewired Input Manager".
+* Goose doesn't exist till first honk.